pnp/sharing-is-caring/README.md

 Personal & hands-on assistance is here for YOU!

-Please see the [Sharing-Is-Caring Contribution Guidance Opportunities](pnp-sic-contribution-guidance.md) to learn more about the different resources/options available to provide you experience with the contribution process.
+Please see the [Sharing-Is-Caring Upcoming Events](https://pnp.github.io/sharing-is-caring/#pnp-sic-events) to register for any of the Sharing is Caring sessions.

 ## PnP Contribution Challenge Rewards